metabrainz/musicbrainz-server/HACKING-IMG.md

 Introduction
 ============

-This file contains instructions for setting up a local version of the coverartarchive.org service.
-The coverartarchive.org service consists of several parts:
+This file contains instructions for setting up a local version of the coverartarchive.org and eventartarchive.org services.
+These services consist of several parts:

-1. The MusicBrainz server (this allows image uploads)
+1. MusicBrainz Server (this allows image uploads)
 2. artwork-indexer (updates image metadata on the archive.org servers)
 3. artwork-redirect (image redirect service)
-4. internet archive S3 storage
+4. Internet Archive S3 storage

 Storage
 =======

-For development we need a place to store the images, obviously a development server should not upload images to the actual coverartarchive storage.
+For development we need a place to store the images.
+Obviously, a development server should not upload images to the actual Internet Archive storage.

-We provide a simple Plack script which emulates just enough of the internet archive S3 protocol to use it with the musicbrainz server.
+We provide a simple Plack script which emulates just enough of the Internet Archive S3 protocol to use it with MusicBrainz Server.

 Figure out where you want to store uploaded images, and set the `SSSSSS_STORAGE` environment variable to that location: